Progress Scouting Report: Advanced Advertising Summit

 In the first panel of the day, advanced advertising in television was described as the “race to scale” (LinkedIn).
 Moderator Janet Balis (Partner/Principal, EY and head of Media & Entertainment strategy consulting group) guided the conversation around how and when scale will become the reality given that it is now “undoubtedly the critical enabler to unlock the power of advanced TV advertising,” which featured top industry leaders Michael Bologna (one2one Media), James Rooke (FreeWheel/Comcast), and Walt Horstman (TiVo).

-Michael Bologna, having recently launched One2One Media for Video Addressable, coming from MODI Media, on the leaders in the Advanced TV category, noted that the use of differing technologies and platforms make it harder for the advertiser, unless there is seamless bottom-up integration of the data from a local, HH addressable, zone addressable to national vantage.
-James Rooke, who leads Comcast’s FreeWheel, agreed, proclaiming that there is a sea-change coming where the TV advertising ecosystem recognizes there is a need to find those synergies among datasets, platforms, and tech stacks, but this is a difficult problem to solve given the hundreds of solutions available.
+Michael Bologna, having recently launched one2one Media for addressable video, coming from MODI Media, on the leaders in the Advanced TV category, noted that the use of differing technologies and platforms make it harder for the advertiser, unless there is seamless bottom-up integration of the data from a local, household addressable, zone addressable to national vantage.
+James Rooke, who leads Comcast’s FreeWheel, agreed, proclaiming that there is a sea-change coming where the TV advertising ecosystem recognizes there is a need to find those synergies among data sets, platforms, and tech stacks, but this is a difficult problem to solve given the hundreds of solutions available.

 Measurement, metrics, and data cross-platform were other important topics, discussed at length through multiple panels and discussions.
 Advanced advertising in television is – by definition – data-driven customer segmentation beyond the traditional categorizations historically used.
 The ability to use consumer data to better craft and serve quality and customized experiences through advertisements is the end-goal for advertisers, but programmers have been playing catch up in providing inventory given the limitations in household addressability solutions.
 It remains to be determine whether the innovation unfolds from the TV side or whether it is a legacy digital player, that disrupts how linear advertising is distributed.